 Mexico City Travel Guide

 Not only is it one of the world's biggest cities, but it is a hip, happening place to be, so it is not surprising that trendy travellers are increasingly choosing to holiday in Mexico City.
-A sprawling, untidy modern metropolis with ancient Aztec undertones, people are attracted to the city by its inexpensive restaurants, wild and varied nightlife, dozens of wonderful museums, and colourful craft markets.
+It's a sprawling, untidy modern metropolis with ancient Aztec undertone.
+People are attracted to the city by its inexpensive restaurants, wild and varied nightlife, dozens of wonderful museums, and colourful craft markets.
 Anyone who enjoys a fast-paced urban playground will relish a holiday in this rambunctious capital, but some travellers may find the polluted metropolis a bit overwhelming.

 Mexico City is a day-trippers paradise, and many use it as a base for excursions to the nearby ancient city of Teotihuacán and the numerous charming colonial towns within easy reach.
-Although for some travellers the city is merely a transit point on a resort holiday, it is actually so vast and has so many worthwhile attractions that it is impossible to cover everything in a single holiday, let alone a single weekend.
+While some travellers visit the city as a transit point on a resort holiday, it is so vast and has so many worthwhile attractions that it is impossible to cover everything in a single holiday, let alone a single weekend.

 Best time to visit Mexico City